-1-3 minor infractions within a grading period 4-5 minor infractions within a grading period 6-7 minor infractions within a grading period 2 detentions

-8 or more minor infractions within a grading period After school work detail and/or suspension

-- 10 or more minor infractions within the semester may result in a detention. - Any minor infractions during the last three weeks of the semester may result in an automatic detention.
+- 1-3 minor infractions within a grading period - 4-5 minor infractions within a grading period - 6-7 minor infractions within a grading period - 8 or more minor infractions within a grading period - 10 or more minor infractions within the semester may result in a detention. - Any minor infractions during the last three weeks of the semester may result in an automatic detention.